Empress Theatre (Montreal): Current state

-Pending demolition
+Planned demolition

-In March 2020, CTV News reported the CDN-NDG city borough plans to demolish the former Empress theater.
-An audit shows the building is now structurally unsound, its concrete degraded, and overall in poor shape, with even its roof at risk of collapse.
-It has not been decided if a complete or partial demolition will be done, but there is a possibility its neo-Egyptian exterior facade could be preserved and used in a new building.
-However, with its advanced decay by neglect, it is currently unknown if even the facade can be saved at this point.
-Additionally, costs would substantially balloon for developers to save any part of the building, making the feasibility of preserving the facade questionable.
-Montreal's public housing agency claims "affordable" housing (condos) will be built in its place, with commercial and possibly community space on the ground floor.
-This announcement marked the end of the nearly century old landmark.
-However, as of March 2023, the building has remained untouched and continues to deteriorate.
+In March 2020, CTV News reported the CDN-NDG city borough planned to demolish the former Empress theater.
+An audit showed the building structurally unsound, with its concrete degraded and roof at risk of collapse.
+Its neo-Egyptian exterior facade could be preserved and incorporated into a new building, however its advanced decay and the substantial additional cost questioned its feasibility.
+Montreal's public housing agency claimed "affordable" housing (condos) would be built in its place, with commercial and community space on the ground floor.
+This announcement seemingly marked the end of the nearly century old landmark, however it would remain untouched for the next four years, other than being boarded up.

+In November 2024, it was reported the city of Montreal was preparing to sell the building, with plans once again to redevelop it into a mix of commercial and residential space.
+No indication was given as to what part of building, if any, could be saved, nor any timeline for the project.
+With several failed attempts to revitalize the building over the past 30 years, many in the community are in doubt about the proposal.